 Shrimp may not be a conventional choice for a burger, but it should.
 The plump juicy texture alone is enough to make the case, moreover when they are breaded and baked until golden crisp.
 Yes, you need to serve it with tartar sauce and shredded cabbage.

 Fried Oysters or Kaki Fry (Furai) are one of the popular dishes in Japan during fall and winter.
-The juicy, briny morsels are a real treat to go with cold beer.
+The juicy, briny morsels are a real treat to go with a cold beer.